GSA/notifications-admin/docs/end_to_end_tests.md

 which is similar to the one found in the root `tests` folder but is specific to the E2E tests.

-There a few fixtures defined in here, but the three most important at this time are these:
+There a few fixtures defined in here, but the two most important at this time are these:

 - `end_to_end_context`:  A Playwright context object needed to interact with a browser instance.
 - `authenticated_page`:  A Playwright page object that has gone through the sign in process the E2E user is authenticated.
-- `unauthenticated_page`:  A Playwright page object that has only loaded the home page; no authentication done.

-In short, if you're starting a test from scratch and testing pages that do not require authentication, you'll start with the `unauthenticated_page` fixture and work from there.
+In short, if you're starting a test from scratch and testing pages that do not require authentication, you'll start with the `end_to_end_context` fixture and work from there.

 Any test that requires you to be authenticated, you'll start with the `authenticated_page` object as that'll have taken care of getting everything set for you and logged into the site with the E2E test user.

-The `end_to_end_context` fixture is there more for the two page than for direct use, but there may be instances where it's easier to get data or manipulate tests in ways that are better done with the context object instead of working back from the page object.

 ### Creating a new test file